aws/sagemaker-scikit-learn-container/README.rst

 ===========================

-SageMaker Scikit-learn Container is an open source library for making the SciKit Learn framework run on Amazon SageMaker.
+SageMaker Scikit-learn Container is an open source library for making the Scikit-learn framework run on Amazon SageMaker.

 This repository also contains Dockerfiles which install this library, Scikit-learn, and dependencies for building SageMaker Scikit-learn images.